ESP32 Web Server Control Servo motor with Arduino IDE

 static const int ServoGPIO = 13; // Pin number to which control signal pin is connected

-These variables store network name and password for connecting ESP32 with WiFi network
+These variables store the network name and password for connecting the ESP32 to a WiFi network.
+Make sure to replace these credentials according to your WiFi network configuration.

 const char* ssid = "PTCL-BB"; // Enter your network name